 St Hilda's College is located in tranquil grounds on Cowley Place adjacent to the River Cherwell near Magdalen College.
-The campus itself is extremely bio-diverse with lots of different garden spaces and 55 hectares of ancient woodland near the rest of the college facilities.
+The campus itself is extremely bio-diverse with lots of different gardening spaces and 55 hectares of ancient woodland near the rest of the college facilities.
 Onsite accommodation is in the northwest and southeast of the college, and we also have a punting dock available for student use in the summer!
 The college is based in East Oxford near Cowley Road, a multicultural enclave that consists of an array of restaurants, shops, and pubs.
 The college is also conveniently close to the University Sports Centre on Iffley Road, making the short distance from the city centre worth it!
-Other colleges close to St Hilda's include: Magdalen, Merton, and St Edmund Hall.
+Other colleges close to St Hilda's include: Magdalen, Merton, and St Edmund's Hall.
 Therefore, despite St Hilda's reputation for being further off, it is walking distance away from the rest of Oxford and also near hidden paths found along Rose Lane and Christ Church Meadows, which lead to other colleges including Christ Church.
-Academic Excellence We are an aspirational academic institution and this is reflected in the fact that 91% of St Hilda's students graduated with a 1st or 2:1 in 2023.
-We have also celebrated four undergraduate Gibbs Prizes for Classics, Modern Languages, and Psychology, Philosophy & Linguistics.
-Cycling As many students choose to cycle to get around the city, the college offers bicycle racks onsite and where possible offsite as well.
-To help prevent theft, students are encouraged to purchase bike locks and register their bicycles with the college upon arrival.
-Further details about bike registration can be found on the college website.
-General guidelines about cycling in Oxford can be found on the University's website.